 5.5.1 Using "zero-copy"

-Communication is a fundamental function of the robot development engine.
-When using native ROS for large-scale data communication, there may be issues such as high latency and system load.
-TogetheROS.Bot implements the "zero-copy" feature based on the D-Robotics Systems software library hbmem, which enables zero-copy transmission of data across processes, greatly reducing transmission latency and system resource usage for large data blocks.
-This section explains how to use the tros.b hbmem interface to create a publisher and subscriber node for large-scale data transmission, and calculate transmission latency.
+Communication is a fundamental capability in robotic development engines.
+Native ROS2 Foxy exhibits issues such as high latency and elevated system load when handling large-volume data communication.
+TogetheROS.Bot Foxy implements the "zero-copy" feature based on the RDK system software library hbmem, enabling zero-copy data transmission across processes.
+This significantly reduces transmission latency and system resource consumption for large data blocks.
+This section describes how to use tros.b Foxy and Humble to create publisher and subscriber nodes for large data transmission and measure the transmission latency.

-• The tros.b Foxy version adds a "zero-copy" function based on ROS2 Foxy.
+- The tros.b Foxy version adds the "zero-copy" feature on top of ROS2 Foxy.

-• The tros.b Humble version uses the "zero-copy" function of ROS2 Humble.
-For specific usage, please refer to the ROS2 official document and code.
+- The tros.b Humble version leverages the native "zero-copy" functionality provided by ROS2 Humble.
+For specific usage instructions, please refer to the official ROS2 documentation and code example.

 Prerequisites

-Open a new terminal and source the tros.b setup script to ensure that the ros2 command can be run.
+Open a new terminal, source the tros.b setup script to ensure the ros2 command is available.

 source /opt/tros/setup.bash

-Create a workspace using the following command.
-For detailed instructions, refer to the ROS2 official tutorial Creating a workspace.
+Use the following commands to create a workspace.
+For more details, refer to the ROS2 official tutorial on Creating a workspace.

 mkdir -p ~/dev_ws/src